We all know the line.

 Looking at first or last names found in your character’s culture can be a good place to start like Hiroko Oshiro for a character of Japanese heritage or Thorbjørn Martinsen for a character of Norwegian descent.

 Although it was a very uncommon name in the Regency, practically unheard of, one of my own protagonists has an old Celtic name because he is of Irish heritage.
-While this is never explicitly stated, his name alludes to the fact.
+While this is never explicitly stated, his name and other details allude to the fact.

 When looking for character names, it can also be interesting to look at the variations of the same name across different languages: